zeiktuvai/MSF_Addon/README.md

 Adds special actions to the GM unit to add QOL features to gameplay.
 Avaliable GM Actions:
 - Reveal all enemies on map only to GM.
 - Spawn an ACE Arsenal crate that can be interacted with to remove it when done.

+# Mission Building Tools

+**Inventory Generation System**
+This system can be used to generate random inventory for a container.
+It works by using a weighted system of categories (Weapon Mags, Medical, Grenades, etc.) that can be set per container object (Vehicle, Supply Box, etc.).
+When enabled on the object it works in one of two ways:
+- It can use an exact number to generate items, using the weighted categories.
+- It can fill the container to %80 of it's max capacity using the weighted categories.

+When weighting a category, they higher the number it is the higher the chance of it being picked.
+To disable a category, move the slider all the way to the left to 0.1.

 # Player Preferences